 The 32kg weight limit does not apply to mobility aids such as electric wheelchairs, see Mobility aids and assistive devices for details.

-The maximum length of any oversized item depends on the type of aircraft.
+The maximum length of any oversized item depends on the type of aircraft and service.
 You can find the aircraft type you’re flying on when you book, on the Choose flights page – just open the details link in the flight listing.

 The aircraft type is also listed on your itinerary.